I want to stay strong.

 Choose your StrongPath

-Most people arrive here through one of two doors: protecting their own independence, or helping someone they love act earlier.
+Two ways people arrive here: protecting their own independence, or helping someone they love act earlier.

-For adults noticing that stairs, chairs, groceries, jars, balance, or recovery feel different.
+For adults noticing that stairs, chairs, luggage, balance, or recovery feel different.

 May 16, 2026